 Laundry basket looking full?
-Set yourself up for success by correctly sorting your items.
+Set yourself up for success by knowing how to correctly separate, and sort your laundry.
 When you sort well, it not only prevents accidents, but also aids cleaning, preserves colors, reduces drying time, and diminishes the spread of lint and fuzz.

 Gather These Tools: